 - Get to know the boat schedules to Iquitos

 - Stamp the passport in the Peruvian border control office

 - Take the boat to Iquitos

-I personally stayed in a hotel in Leticia, Colombia.
+I stayed in a hotel in Leticia, Colombia.
 I got a boat to the Peruvian side to get my entry passport stamp in Peru with a day in advance, even though sleeping in a hotel in Leticia.
-Also I profited to know the exact boat schedules departing to Iquitos the next day.
+Also, I profited from knowing the exact boat schedules departing to Iquitos the next day.

 Boat trips, Amazon and Napo River – Peru

 Here is the detailed information of all the required boats to take the journey crossing the Peruvian Amazon River and Napo River.

 Boat Carlos Antonio – Santa Rosa to Iquitos – 76 hours

 Departure from Santa Rosa on 26th November at 6 pm – Arrival to Iquitos on 29th November at 10 pm – big boat, sleeping in a hammock, free food.
 76-hour trip.
 Price – 80 PEN.